On our letterhead, we use the phrase, “Advancing Biblical Citizenship.” But what does that mean?

-You have heard me use the phrase “biblical citizenship” many times.
-Biblical citizenship can apply to many aspects of the political process: from lobbying to letter writing, from “get out the vote” campaigns to voting for God-fearing men and women candidates.
+Biblical citizenship can apply to many aspects of the political process: from lobbying to letter writing, from “get out the vote” campaigns to voting for God-fearing men and women.
 With elections just around the corner, let’s talk about voting.

-There are two important aspects of a candidate for office: their personal character and their policies.
+There are two important aspects to consider about a candidate for office: their personal character and their policies.
 Both are typically indicators of what will happen if the person is elected.

 On the character side, we all want someone who exhibits Christ-like servanthood, but who can also take strong unbending stands on moral issues when needed.
-Someone who uses the Bible as a touchstone for their actions and doesn’t merely pay lip service to the Scriptures and its teachings.
+Someone who uses the Bible as the standard for their actions and doesn’t merely pay lip service to the Scriptures and its teachings.
 A person who truly wants to pursue biblical solutions to tough problems.

 Is there a perfect candidate on the character side of things?
 Not a chance.
 Some may be closer to this ideal than others, but nobody meets these criteria to the extent they should, and that includes both of our current presidential candidates.
 I’m sure there are also candidates running for office here in our state that miss the mark to one extent or another.